CybotAS/CookiebotWP/readme.txt

 ####What's new####

-* Change new registrations to Cookiebot CMP accounts
+* Added a new dashboard for new users to improve onboarding.
+* Enabled sign-up through Cookiebot for smoother registration.

+####Improved####

+* Simplified the account connection process, making it more intuitive.

 ### 4.5.11 ###
 Release date: August 12th 2025